GoonerM466/iptvboss-support-agent/docs/FAQ.md

 If you added the source as an M3U URL with credentials, **new** credentials create a new source identity, which loses all mappings.

 **Recovery**:
-1. Restore from a recent database backup: Menu → Restore → Local or Cloud
+1. Restore from a recent database backup: Settings → Restore Database → Local, Cloud or URL
-2. Check IPTVBoss/backup folder for dated backup files
+    - URL restore must point to a direct download file
+    - With Dropbox make sure the end of the URL is `&dl=1` for direct download

 **Prevention**:
 - Use XC API connection instead of M3U when available (preserves mappings better)